"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 The vague figure did not move, but Anvil could feel its presence press upon him.
 The figure then answered in the strange archaic language.

-"In the world thou now inhabitest," the figure spoke, its voice layered and many, "death shall not release thee."
+"In the world thou now inhabitest," the figure spoke.
+Its voice was layered and many, like thousands of people talking at once. "death shall not release thee."

 "What mean you?"
 He asked.